 - Despite its potential, the sector faces major structural challenges around access to raw materials, finance and markets, especially for new applicants.
 These have held back development.
 The regional integration initiative being developed by government is aimed at improving access to both raw materials and markets.

-Department of Trade and Industry (the dti)
+Department of Trade, Industry and Competition (the dtic)

 - Find the Amended Forest Sector Code (April 2017) in terms of the Broad-Based Black Economic Empowerment Amendment Act on the dti website.

-The Agricultural Policy Action Plan (APAP) identified this sector as one in which the State play a significant role in ensuring adequate levels of capital investment, more especially in longer rotation timber/sawlog plantations.
+The old Agricultural Policy Action Plan (APAP) identified this sector as one in which the State play a significant role in ensuring adequate levels of capital investment, more especially in longer rotation timber/sawlog plantations.
 (APAP, 2015: p 15).

 Find out about the South African Furniture Initiative at www.furnituresa.org.za.